Pathaan (film): Music

-The soundtrack album for Pathaan featured four tracks: two songs, "Besharam Rang" and "Jhoome Jo Pathaan", composed by Vishal–Shekhar and written by Kumaar and two instrumental themes from the original score written and composed by Sanchit and Ankit Balhara: "Jim's Theme" and "Pathaan's Theme".
+The soundtrack album for movie featured four tracks: two songs, "Besharam Rang" and "Jhoome Jo Pathaan", composed by Vishal–Shekhar and written by Kumaar and two instrumental themes from the original score written and composed by Sanchit and Ankit Balhara: "Jim's Theme" and "Pathaan's Theme".
 Apart from its original, the soundtrack album was released in Tamil and Telugu.

 Controversy

-Right-wing Hindutva groups alleged that the song "Besharam Rang" promotes obscenity and that it disrespects the saffron colour as Padukone features in a saffron bikini in the song.
-Madhya Pradesh home minister Narottam Mishra called the song objectionable and warned that his government may consider banning the film if costumes in the song are not corrected.
+Various groups criticised the song "Besharam Rang", for allegedly promoting obscenity and disrespecting the saffron color, since Padukone featured in a saffron bikini in the song.
+Madhya Pradesh then home minister Narottam Mishra called the song objectionable and warned that his government might consider banning the film if the highlighted issues were not addressed and corrected.
 Khan's effigies and posters were burnt in various cities of Madhya Pradesh as a symbol of protest against the film.
 TV actor Mukesh Khanna questioned the Censor Board for passing the song despite obscenity.
-The News Minute termed the entire controversy as "shameless misreading for jingoism" and stated that there were five different costumes worn by Padukone in the song and the boycotters are criticising this particular scene which features merely for 20 seconds as it suits their agenda.
-A Muslim organisation also objected to the song.
+A Muslim organization, All India Muslim Tewhar Committee, also objected to the film's name and demanded a ban on the movie, as it allegedly insulted sentiments of the Pathaan clan.

-On 29 December 2022, the Central Board of Film Certification asked the filmmakers to make some changes in the film, including in its songs citing culture and faith.
-The film went through some minor changes though the saffron dress scene in the song "Besharam Rang" was reportedly retained.
-Pathaan was later granted a U/A certificate by the central Board.
+On 29 December 2022, the Central Board of Film Certification (CBFC) asked the filmmakers to make some changes in the film, including in its songs citing culture and faith.
+The film went through some minor changes though the saffron dress scene in the song "Besharam Rang" was retained.
+The movie was later granted a U/A certificate by the CBFC.

-On 4 January 2023, members of Bajrang Dal tore down the posters of the film at an Ahmedabad mall.
-They also warned them to not release the film in theatres.
-Gujarat Multiplex Association wrote a letter to Chief Minister Bhupendra Patel and Home Minister Harsh Sanghavi on the threats received by the theatre owners in Gujarat from various groups.
-Sanghavi assured protection to multiplexes on the release of the film and instructed police chiefs of cities and districts to provide protection to the theatres.
+On 4 January 2023, members of Bajrang Dal tore down the posters of the film at a multiplex in Ahmedabad.
+They also warned against releasing the movie in theaters.
+Gujarat Multiplex Association wrote a letter to Chief Minister Bhupendra Patel and Home Minister Harsh Sanghavi on these threats received from various groups to which Sanghavi assured protection to multiplexes on the release of the film and instructed police chiefs of cities and districts to provide protection to the theaters.

 On 17 January 2023, during the BJP national executive meeting in New Delhi, Prime Minister Narendra Modi told his party workers and leaders to refrain from making unnecessary remarks on films.
-Despite this, Bajrang Dal activists tore down posters of the film and set them on fire at a cinema hall which was about to screen the movie in Guwahati.
-Assam's chief minister, Himanta Biswa Sarma, assured Shah Rukh Khan that his government would maintain the law and order in the state.
+Assam's chief minister, Himanta Biswa Sarma, assured Khan that his government would maintain the law and order during his movie's screening in the state.